Multivariate Meixner, Charlier and Krawtchouk polynomials: Multivariate Meixner, Charlier and Krawtchouk polynomials

 First, we remark that the right hand side of (\ref{eq:master generating fnc 2-2}) converges absolutely under the conditions in Lemma\,\ref{thm:absolute convergence of gen fnc of gen fnc for Meixner2}.
 Moreover, we also remark that since (\ref{eq:absolute conv for MLP})

 the exchange of unitary transformations $\mathcal{L}_{\alpha}$, $\mathcal{M}_{\alpha,\theta}$ and $\mathcal{F}_{\alpha,\nu}^{-1}$, and the summation are justified under these restrictions.
 Therefore, to obtain the results, we apply the unitary transforms to both sides of (\ref{eq:master generating fnc 2-1}).
-We try to perform these calculations.
+We will perform these calculations.

 For {\rm{(2)}}, we apply transform $C_{\alpha}^{-1}\circ \mathcal{L}_{\alpha}$ to both sides of (\ref{eq:master generating fnc 2-1}).
 From Lemma\,\ref{thm:int formula}, we have

 Furthermore,